Lisa Campos

 Campos also served as a panelist for the 2018 Greater San Antonio Women in Leadership Symposium, and she was instrumental in UTSA’s role as host institution for the 2018 Men’s Final Four and 2021 Women’s Final Four and in the city landing the 2025 Men’s Final Four and 2029 Women’s Final Four.

-Nationally, Campos recently served on the NCAA Division I Council, a high-level group responsible for the day-to-day decisions that impact Division I athletics.
-She also serves as chair of the NCAA Division I Women’s Basketball Oversight Committee and on the board of the LEAD1 Association, a membership organization that represents the NCAA Division I Football Bowl Subdivision athletics directors.
+Nationally, Campos was appointed in August 2024 to a four-year term on the NCAA Division I Football Bowl Subdivision Oversight Committee.
+Campos has represented UTSA on a number of national committees, including a recent term on the NCAA Division I Council, a high-level group responsible for the day-to-day decisions that impact NCAA Division I athletics.
+She also served as chair of the NCAA Division I Women’s Basketball Oversight Committee and on the board of the LEAD1 Association, a membership organization that represents the NCAA Division I Football Bowl Subdivision athletics directors.

 Campos also has served as chair of the NCAA Women’s Soccer Committee, and has been a member of the NCAA Division I Football Oversight Committee, NCAA Division I Championships/Competition Cabinet and NCAA Rifle Committee.